jnozzi/cocoadev.com/markdown/RootProxyFailsWithPerlObjCBridge.md

 I wanted my application to be able to execute Perl scripts that in turn are supposed to communicate with it.
-My first thought was using Distributed Objects, so I set up an General/NSConnection using General/ObjC, registered it and set a root Object.
+My first thought was using Distributed Objects, so I set up an NSConnection using ObjC, registered it and set a root Object.
 Then on the Perl part my approach was supposed to be:
-- getting an General/NSConnection object connected to the first one using the registered name
+- getting an NSConnection object connected to the first one using the registered name
 - retreiving a Proxy to the root object
 - send a few test messges